Skip to main content

 "Umm… it was good."
 He smiled.

-"I stopped by your office to give some of the upcoming office events papers."
+"I stopped by your office to give you some of the upcoming office events papers."
 She looked confused "They said you left early.
 But you weren't home."
 Was she suspicious of him?
 She did sound so.

 "I went to meet an old friend who needed help."
 He lied.
 "How was your day?"